Protection Mandate Incapacity

 An experienced notary, Me Leopold Lincà will accompany you for all your needs.
 We will be at your side throughout the legal process.

-Who needs a mandate?
+Who needs a protection mandate in case of incapacity?
 Some people mistakenly believe that only the elderly need a protection mandate.
 In fact, young people should have one too because an accident or illness can happen to anyone at any time and deprive you of your ability to make decisions.
-If you have minor children, a protection mandate allows you to designate a tutor for them.
+If you have minor children, a protection mandate in case of incapacity allows you to designate a tutor for them.
 This designation will take effect only if the other parent is deceased or otherwise unable to act as tutor.
 Designating a tutor for minor children can avoid having one appointed by the court.

-Why is a mandate necessary?
+Why is a protection mandate in case of incapacity necessary?
 The protection mandate gives you an opportunity to choose your mandatary and clearly express your wishes.
 Aside from the name of your mandatary (mandataries) and their substitute, the mandate can include instructions concerning:

 Scope of the mandataries’ powers;